crispzips/arcgisstorymaps/index.md

 * Return to the ArcGIS Online Map Viewer.
 Click the "Add" dropdown menu and select "add layer from file."
 Browse for the Lynchburg, VA crime incidents dataset you just downloaded.

 Don't worry about the "Warning" window that just popped up.
 It's telling you the dataset has more than 1000 features (datapoints).
 For the sake of ease and speed, dismiss this dialog box by clicking "No, Stop Adding Features".
+[ArcGIS Online Help has tips for add larger datasets you can refer to if your own data exceeds the recommended 1,000 datapoints limit.](http://doc.arcgis.com/en/arcgis-online/reference/best-practices-layers.htm)

 *[Another note about this dataset: It comes with unique geographic identifiers for each crime incident.
 If you upload your own data, ArcGIS online will ask you to connect either latitude and logitude, or a set of postal address identifiers to the column headings in your data.]*